 Meeting the Paris targets by 2030 will require a coordinated effort from multiple players.
 There is no easy solution, and every city has its own urban development with which to contend.
 So why are we so hasty to highlight PassivHaus in Pittsburgh?
 Let’s count the 5 reasons.

-- Delivers high performance from design
+- Delivers high performance from the start

 PassivHaus has one of the most accurate modeling softwares in the game (Passive House Planning Package), which means that the energy use predicted is the energy use in reality.
 The increased insulation and often triple pane windows make the houses extremely weather tight, and tests reveal that even decades after construction building performance remains the same.

-- PassivHaus ensures a low carbon future
+- PassivHaus builds in a low carbon future

 With 40% of US energy consumption from buildings, reaching the Paris Climate Accords 50% reduction in overall energy use requires a significant rethinking of our built environment.
 PassivHaus construction uses on average 90% less energy than a standard building, which means that any alternative energy generation is on a significantly smaller scale.
 With such minimal energy use, it becomes feasible to think not only about a net zero energy future, in which buildings require no fossil fuels, but even net positive buildings, which contribute clean energy back into the grid.

-- Lock into cheaper living
+- Lock into cheaper places to live, work, learn and play

 PassiveHaus buidings are estimated to be 5%-10% more expensive to build, but their repayment periods can be as short as 5 years.
 According to Green Building Advisor, “this economic ‘sweet spot’ is what defines the Passive House standard,” for its metrics have been specifically selected to minimize cost while maximizing efficiency.
 That means that they have figured out a range of return on investment for insulation, and have determined exactly when its costs outweigh its savings.
 Owners save money every year after the building is built, even as fuel and utility rates continue to rise.